tacoss/grunt-nightwatch/README.md

 Note that all options are the same as the main settings.

-Now you can execute `grunt nightwatch:other` yo run your tests.
+Now you can execute `grunt nightwatch:other` to run your tests.

 ## Build status